Audiometry

 Talk to a safety specialist

-Workers should have a test performed when they are first hired to create a baseline.
-The baseline will be used for comparison at annual test appointments to see if there is a concern for hearing loss.
+New hires exposed to workplace noise should be tested when they first start their role to create a baseline.
+The baseline will be used for comparison at annual test intervals to see if there is a concern for hearing loss.

-1. Reference test: Conducted after a period of 12 to 14 hours away from noise.
-The test is required within six months of a new hire, preferably within 30 days.
+- Reference test: This is the baseline test conducted after a period of 12 to 14 hours away from noise.
+It is required within six months of a new hire, preferably within the first 30 days.

-2. Monitoring test: This should be conducted annually.
+- Monitoring test: This should be conducted annually and serves a dual purpose.
+The test provides:

 Our bestselling audiometers: